agustinlozano/webscanner/README.md

-# Web Scanner
+# Web Scraper Service

-A daily scanner for specific web pages to generate summaries and analyze/categorize their content.
+A serverless web scraper that extracts content from specified websites and returns structured data for downstream processing.
+This service focuses solely on scraping and organizing responses - other services handle summarization, keyword matching, and storage.

 ## 🚀 Quick Start